 Other notable sites include the Khamsum Yulley Namgyal Chorten, a monastery that was built to protect Bhutan and spread peace and harmony.
 The 40-minute hike isn’t too strenuous, but I still recommend being moderately fit before attempting it.
 Cross the prayer-flag-draped Punakha Suspension Bridge to get great views of the Pho Chhu River.
 For accommodations, it doesn’t get more comfortable than the Drubchhu Resort and the Happiness Field Village Homestay, which also offer some of the tastiest Bhutanese food in the city!

 While staying in Punakha, I suggest taking a day to explore some of the nearby villages.
-One unique but slightly odd village that’s definitely worth a visit is Sipsikha.
-This settlement is a small, quiet hamlet that’s home to less than 1,000 residents, but that’s not why Sipsikha is so notable.
-Sipsikha is famous because the outer walls of nearly every home, restaurant, and business in town is adorned with paintings of penises!
+One unique but slightly odd village that’s definitely worth a visit is Sopsokha.
+This settlement is a small, quiet hamlet that’s home to less than 1,000 residents, but that’s not why Sopsokha is so notable.
+Sopsokha is famous because the outer walls of nearly every home, restaurant, and business in town is adorned with paintings of penises!

 The phallic paintings are every bit as bizarre as you might imagine, especially when considering the mysticism and legends steeped in Bhutanese culture.
 The penises are often drawn having eyes or even full-on faces.
 Some of them are simple, while others look angry and scary, and others are even wrapped with dragons!